mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 Make sure you have enough ram to aggregate huge batch and optimal flush period.

-Notes: when at least one error has occurred while sending metrics by schedule the MAX batch protection will work only, test will not be interrupted.
+Notes: when you have been interrupted the test using UI the processes may not be finished properly.

 ## Grafana dashboard capabilities